NightRider92/arduino-laser-communication/README.md

 Bits are then converted back by using bitwise operation to reconstruct the character.

 **Laser modulation method**
-System implements basic modulation called OOK (on/off keying) since laser module is not capable doing other types of modulations.
+System implements basic modulation called OOK (on/off keying) since laser module is not capable of doing other types of modulations.

 **Synchronization method**
-As we are using 2 independent devices without external RTC or similar synchronization mechanism, synchronization over digital pin has been implemented.
+As we are using 2 independent devices without external RTC or similar synchronization mechanism, so synchronization over digital pin has been implemented.
 When Arduino #1 sends the message, is signals to the Arduino #2 that it could start receiving the data.

 **Sender device**